Acuant/iOSSDKV11/README.md

 ----------

 ### Acuant Passive Liveness
-Acuant recommends using the **LiveAssessment** property rather than the score) to evaluate response. **AcuantPassiveLiveness.startSelfieCapture** will return a rescaled image.
+Acuant recommends using the **LiveAssessment** property rather than the score) to evaluate response. **PassiveLiveness.startSelfieCapture** will return a rescaled image.

 Follow these recommendations to effectively process an image for passive liveness:
 #### Image requirements